 Indeed psychology has a long way to go before it’s a mature science in the same sense as evolutionary biology or Einsteinian physics.

 So to be clear, these words are not now an attack, but first, an observation.
 One that many people have made about inefficacy in treatment, contradictions in theory, and wildly different practices.
-This lead will then lead to a critique, fitting psychology into the history of ideas, what psychology is good and not so good at, and what its future could be—really should be.
+This lead then to a critique, fitting psychology into the history of ideas, what psychology is good and not so good at, and what its future could be—really should be.

 Before diving into ideas inspired by Burke (of Connections and The Day the Universe Changed fame) and Khun, the origin of the bitter words “One step up from witchcraft,” spoken circa 1984, needs be told.